sagieppel/Generator-evaluator-selector-net-a-modular-approach-for-panoptic-segmentation/README.md

 contains a “TRAIN.py” script.
 Running this “TRAIN.py” should train the net.
 All training scripts can be run without change with the sample data included in ‘SampleData’ folder.
-However, If you really want to train net you need to first generate data, see Generating Data section.
+To train net with real data you need to first generate training data, see Generating data for training section.